clojurebridge-boston/track2-ciphers/docs/track2-functions.md

 Characters in Clojure are written with a backslash in the front.
 For instance, a character`x` is written as `\x`.

-Since characters are encoded by their ASCII values **TO-Do link** Converting a character to an `int` gives its ASCII value.
+Since characters are encoded by their [ASCII values](https://en.wikipedia.org/wiki/ASCII#Code_chart), converting a character to an `int` gives its ASCII value.
 For instance, `(int \c)`is 99.
 ASCII codes for lowercase letters are in order: `(int \a)` is 97, `(int \b)` is 98, etc.
 Because of that, to convert a letter to an integer between 0 and 25 according to its position in the alphabet, we just need to subtract the ASCII value of `\a` from it: